HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/ext_wp_classpath/ext_wp_classpath.md

-# Extending DX's class path
+# Extending DX class path

 There are several options to add the general code that is not part of an EAR or WAR files.